-Jan is a graduate of the University of South Carolina.
-Certified in grant writing and nonprofit developement.
+Jan is a graduate of the University of South Carolina and is certified in grant writing and nonprofit development.
 Jan has helped numerous individuals organize and develop their own nonprofit organizations.
 In 2016, Jan received the Presidential Lifetime Service Award from President Obama in recognition of the thousands of hours she has dedicated to volunteerism in her community and across the state.
 To learn more about Jan's dedication to philanthropy visit the My Sister's Keeper Ministry of Restoration website.

-In 2010 the Miss Black South Carolina program was developed to provide women the opportunity to showcase their talent, poise, and grace.
-The success of the Miss Black South Carolina competition, lead to the launch of The Miss North America Heritage (MNAH) program.
-MNAH exists to provide women of all ethnicities the opportunity to develop their social etiquette and leadership skills through pageantry.
+In 2010 the Miss Black South Carolina program was developed to provide women with the opportunity to showcase their talent, poise, and grace.
+The success of the Miss Black South Carolina competition has created the opportunity to go International as Miss Black International.
+MBSC and MBI exist to provide women all of color the opportunity to develop their social etiquette and leadership skills through pageantry.